 And so when I sent out my now ritual missives on this issue; pleading with a leader of one of the organizations to push back against the Tablet narrative racing around the internet, I didn't expect much.
 And I wasn't surprised when the first response I got back was an instinct to just let it lie.
 The person I spoke with was worried that more attention might spark still greater backlash, threatening the incredible advances they had already made.

 I argued that silence was more likely to see those advances disappear -- to the extent they were added in deference to the Jewish community, if the perception is that the Jewish community is still unhappy, that doesn't exactly assist the credibility of those Jewish organizations who had been their advocates.
-More broadly, the folks in the California education system who had made these changes needed to know that the reward for working with concerned Jewish organizations would be to be left high and dry as soon as there was pushback.
+More broadly, the folks in the California education system who had made these changes needed to know that the reward for working with concerned Jewish organizations wouldn't be to be left high and dry as soon as there was pushback.
 The last lesson we want someone to draw is that it's useless to try and assuage Jewish communal concerns because even if you do work with prominent community members you'll still come in for attacks and your erstwhile partners won't have your back.

 And wouldn't you know it -- she listened.
 And others in the Jewish community seemed to have listened to.